fafalios/sparql-ld/README.md

-# Jena ARQ SERVICE Extension for Querying the Web of Data
+# SPARQL-LD: A SPARQL Extension for Fetching and Querying Linked Data

 This Jena ARQ SERVICE extension allows to query and integrate in the same SPARQL query:
 - *data stored in the (local) endpoint*